Jon Batiste tops Grammys; Silk Sonic soars, Rodrigo crowned - NewsBreak

 “I never thought that I would be able to do music professionally because of my sexuality.
 And I certainly never thought I would be here on the stage accepting a Grammy after having done something I felt like was going to be life changing and potentially in a very negative way,” Osborne said.

-The ceremony shifted in January from Los Angeles to Las Vegas because of rising COVID-19 cases and the omicron variant, with organizers citing “too many risks.”
+The ceremony shifted from Los Angeles to Las Vegas because of rising COVID-19 cases and the omicron variant in January, with organizers citing “too many risks.”

 AP Entertainment Writer Mark Kennedy contributed to this story.